ibexa/documentation-developer/docs/commerce/cart/cart.md

 Users who visit the Main cart can remove individual items.

+For more information, see [Customize storefront layout](customize_storefront_layout.md#main-cart).
 #### Add to cart

 By default, the Add to cart component consists of a quantity input field and a button.
+To add, for example, variant selectors, you have to [extend the twig and JavaScript](customize_storefront_layout.md#add-to-cart) component.
 #### Minicart

-By default, the Minicart component consists of a counter that displays a total number of cart items.
+By default, the Minicart component consists of a counter that displays a total number of cart items with `div` wrappers.
+The Minicart icon, titles and other [elements](customize_storefront_layout.md#mini-cart) must be customized for individual projects.

 #### Cart summary